Sudha Ram

-Sudha Ram is an Indian American business professor.
-She holds the Anheuser-Busch Chair in MIS, Entrepreneurship and Innovation at the University of Arizona's Eller College of Management and directs the INSITE: Center for Business Intelligence and Analytics.
+Sudha Ram is an Indian American professor of business.
+As of 2026, She teaches at the University of Arizona's Eller College of Management and directs the INSITE: Center for Business Intelligence and Analytics.

 Early life and education

 Ram completed her Bachelor of Science degree in chemistry from the University of Madras and received her MBA from the Indian Institute of Management Calcutta.
 Following this, she travelled to North America and enrolled in the University of Illinois for her PhD.
 Ram completed her PhD under the guidance of her doctoral advisor, computer scientist Geneva Belford.